fmunoz92/facu.me/src/content/hello-blog.md

 I'll write about code and travel.
 I'll try to share experiences of my daily life as a startup co-founder and digital nomad.

 The goal is to organize, research and discuss ideas.
 I'm not waiting for any direct return.
-I'm trying to get the well knew benefits from writing.
+I'm just trying to get the well knew benefits from writing.

 Don't expect to see beautiful writing and correct grammar.
 I'll not be sorry about that :P

-Please join the newsletter to get new updated.
+Please join the newsletter to get new updates.

 Thanks for reading me :)